The Polar Bear King: Plot

-After their arrival the witch sets about trying to harm the young couple, but is thwarted by the King's mother, who has some mastery of magic as well.
-With each new child the couple is blessed with the witch arrives to harm them, but the child disappears into safety before the witch can strike.
-Though their children are safe, the young princess does not know what has become of them.
-Heartbroken over losing her children, she falls into a deep despair.
+After their arrival, the witch sets about trying to harm the young couple, but is thwarted by the king's mother, who has some mastery of magic as well.
+Every time the couple has a child, the witch arrives to harm them, but the child disappears into safety before the witch can strike.
+However, while the children are safe, the princess does not know what has happened to them.
+She soon falls into despair.
 Hearing of this, her father sends her a special gift, and asks her to visit him.
-Through the love of her father she is greatly restored, however her older sisters plant the idea in her mind that she should light a candle while her husband sleeps to see what he looks like.
-As soon as she does the witch appears with a laugh and takes Valemon.
-Overcome with guilt and grief, she sets out to free him.
-The effort to rescue Valemon will require all her bravery and guile.
+Her father's love restores her, however, her older sisters convince her to light a candle while her husband sleeps to see what his human face looks like.
+As soon as she does so, the witch appears and takes Valemon to be hers.

+Overcome with guilt, the princess sets out to free him.
+Along the way, she meets with the queen mother and her three children, all of whom give the princess gifts: scissors that create things out of thin air, boots that climb walls, and a special rug that, if clapped, can make food appear out of thin air.

+The princess arrives in the witch's kingdom where Valemon is held in a castle.
+Disguised as a boy, she creates a wedding dress for the witch, while Valemon pretends to be afflicted by an evil potion the witch gave him that he had secretly spilled.
+The princess sneaks into the witch's lab.
+A host of other evil guests arrive at the wedding party, where the princess switches their wine for the potion while Valemon is unaffected.
+With the demise of the witch, her slaves are freed, and the pair reunites with their children and meets with the king of the Winterland.